forrestxu123/Android-Framework-System-Design/README.md

 - When processes are done with the shared memory, they use the munmap system call to unmap the memory.
 - During the memory mapping process, the page table is updated to reflect the mapping of virtual memory to physical memory, ensuring proper address translation for subsequent access.

-  See shared memory archtecture diagram for more information:
+  See shared memory archtecture diagram below for more information:

 <img src="sharedmemory.png" alt="Shared Memory Architecture"/>